 Lemon aioli with dill is a tangy and flavorful sauce made with egg yolks, fresh lemon juice, mustard, minced garlic, and oil.
 I love including freshly chopped dill for the best flavor.

-- Egg Yolks: Blend creamy egg yolks with fresh garlic and olive oil to create a smooth aioli.
+- Egg Yolks: Blend the creamy egg yolks with fresh garlic and olive oil to create the smooth base for the aioli.

-- Lemon: Freshly lemon juice and lemon zest brighten the sauce’s flavor.
+- Lemon: Brighten the sauce with fresh lemon juice and lemon zest.

-- Salt: Season lemon dill aioli with salt.
+- Salt: Season the lemon dill aioli with kosher salt.

-- Olive Oil: Extra-virgin olive oil gives aioli a creamy texture and richness.
-You can also use canola oil or avocado oil.
+- Olive Oil: Extra-virgin olive oil gives the aioli a creamy texture or you can substitute it with a neutral oil like Canola.

-- Dill: Fresh dill is slightly sweet and herbaceous.
-The finely chopped herb provides the sauce with its signature flavor.
-Speaking of dill, you should also try dill pickle ranch dressing!
+- Dill: Fresh dill is slightly sweet and herbaceous; the finely chopped herb gives the sauce its signature flavor.
+Speaking of fresh dill, don’t miss out on my tangy dill pickle ranch dressing.

 Additions and Substitutions

 - Can I make lemon dill aioli with mayonnaise?
-Skip the step of preparing homemade aioli with egg yolks, garlic, Dijon mustard, and oil, and use mayonnaise instead.
-Stir the remaining ingredients into one cup of high-quality mayonnaise, as I do to make chimichurri aioli; I recommend Duke’s or Hellman’s.
+Replace the homemade aioli with one cup of quality mayonnaise; I recommend Duke’s or Hellman’s.
 You can also use a combination of mayonnaise and sour cream or full-fat yogurt.

-- Replace the lemon juice with white wine vinegar, apple cider vinegar, or distilled white vinegar.
+- Replace the lemon juice.
+Balance the richness of the sauce with white wine vinegar, apple cider vinegar, or distilled white vinegar instead of lemon juice.

-- Experiment with fresh herbs such as parsley, basil leaves, or fresh chives.
+- Experiment with fresh herbs.
+Replace the fresh dill or add parsley, basil leaves, or fresh chives.

 You can use an immersion blender, food processor, or high-speed blender to make the creamy aioli.
 However, I highly recommend using an immersion blender when making salad dressings or sauces that require emulsification because I always have the best results.

-Use the tall cup provided with the immersion blender (or one of these meal prep containers) to ensure the blender works properly and to avoid a big mess.
+Use the blender cup provided with the immersion blender, a wide-mouth jar, or one of these meal prep containers to ensure the blender works properly.

 How to Make Lemon Dill Aioli